-Kozo Thick White Paper by Awagami
+Awagami Kozo Thick White Fine Art Paper

 Kozo, the fibre from the mulberry tree, is the most traditional fibre used in Japanese papermaking.
 The fibres are much longer than those from materials used in Western papers.
 They produce exceptionally strong paper.
 The beauty of this paper is captivating, its feel sensuous.